 Day 7: Phulpati- welcoming gods and good fortune

 On this day, people clean and decorate their whole house.
-Thereafter, following the rituals they bring nine different flowers in their house with a faith of welcoming nine gods and goddesses.
-Also, it is believed that entering Phulpati means you are welcoming good health, wealth and fortune in the house.
+Thereafter, following the rituals they bring nine different flowers into their house with a faith of welcoming nine gods and goddesses.
+Also, it is believed that entering Phulpati means you are welcoming good health, wealth, and fortune into the house.

-Since ancient times, it has been customary to wrap sacred Kalash, jamara, sugarcane, and banana stalks in crimson fabric and transfer them from Gorkha to Kathmandu by the priest.
+Since ancient times, it has been customary to wrap sacred Kalash, Jamara, sugarcane, and banana stalks in crimson fabric and transfer them from Gorkha to Kathmandu to the priest.
 It takes about 3 days to reach the destination i.e Tudikhel, Kathmandu.

 Before 2008, thousands of government authorities in formal attire accompanied by the King of Nepal would observe the Phulpati march performed by the military force in Tudikhel.
 Onwards, the eviction of the King, the event has been affirmed by the Prime Minister of Nepal, who has taken the position of the monarch.

 On the eighth day of Dashain, which is Maha Ashtami, people worship the bravest form of deity Durga, the ferocious Kali.
 On this day, folks slaughter animals like goats, buffalos, hens, ducks, and sheep and offer their blood to the deity.

 Merely, on this day almost all of the houses slash one animal to dedicate to the goddess and eat that meat as a Prasad ( god’s offering).
 Even large numbers of animals are sacrificed in the deity temple.
 So, this day is also known as bloody day.